 ✔️ Why should you try it?

-- Using an air fryer saves space in the oven when you are cooking a roast dinner.
+- Using an air fryer saves space in the oven when you're cooking a roast dinner or Christmas lunch.

 - Maris Piper Potatoes - or another variety of floury white potatoes such as King Edward.
 If you're in the US you could use Yukon Gold or red potatoes.
 White potatoes can also be used.

 - Olive Oil - One tablespoon of olive oil or use low-fat cooking spray to save even more calories.
 Vegetable oil can also be used if that's all you have.